ddia(3)----Chapter3. Storage and Retrieval

 }

-appends to the end of a file, when you update a key, the old version is not overwritten–you need to look at the last occurrence of a key in a file to find the latest value. db_set
+Every call to db_set appends to the end of a file, when you update a key, the old version is not overwritten–you need to look at the last occurrence of a key in a file to find the latest value. db_set has pretty good performance, because appending to a file is generally very efficient.
+Many databases internally use a log, just like db_set does.
+But it still has some shortages:

 - its performance will be terrible if you have a large number of records in your database.
 Every time you want to look up a key,

-has to scan the entire database file from beginning to end. - more issues to deal with (such as concurrency control, reclaiming disk space so that the log doesn’t grow forever, and handling errors and partially written records),
+db_gethas to scan the entire database file from beginning to end. - more issues to deal with (such as concurrency control, reclaiming disk space so that the log doesn’t grow forever, and handling errors and partially written records),

 In order to efficiently find the value for a particular key in the database, we need a different data structure: an index.